 The AASHO Database shows that the California State Highway Engineer sent a letter to the AASHO Executive Committee on January 24th, 1930 requesting that the south terminus of US 91 be moved from Daggett to Barstow.
 The existing US 91/LRN 31 between Yermo and Daggett was slated to be relinquished as a State Highway.

-The 1934 Division of Highways Map of California shows US 91 mostly paved and fulled graded on LRN 31 between Barstow and Baker.
+The 1934 Division of Highways Map of California shows US 91 mostly paved and fully graded on LRN 31 between Barstow and Baker.
+Notably US 466 does not make an appearance on the 1934 Division of Highways Map.